uitstor/uitstor/docs/tls/kubernetes/README.md

 kubectl get secrets
 ```

-You should see a secret named `tls-ssl-minio`.
+You should see a secret named `tls-ssl-uitstor`.

 ## 3. Update deployment yaml file